carlostxrres/text-to-html/README.md

 ## Possible future features

+- [x] In template dialogs, add a text input to filter existing savedtemplates
-- Use IndexedDB instead of localStorage for persistance
+- [ ] Use IndexedDB instead of localStorage for persistance
-- Alternate Quill's "snow" and "bubble" themes using a button in the main menu
+- [ ] Alternate Quill's "snow" and "bubble" themes using a button in the main menu
-- Make sections resizable on mouse drag
+- [ ] Make sections resizable on mouse drag
-- Add a "light mode" option
+- [ ] Add a "light mode" option
-- Keyboard navigation:
+- [ ] Keyboard navigation:
-  - Save on Control+S
+  - [ ] Save on Control+S
-  - Load on Control+O
+  - [ ] Load on Control+O
-  - In dialog boxes, confirm on Enter and cancel on Escape
+  - [ ] In dialog boxes, confirm on Enter and cancel on Escape